Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 This guide covers every dimension of the Rudraksha bracelet: which Mukhi (face count) to choose for your specific planetary need, the differences between silver, gold, gold-plated, and thread settings, how to size and select for men versus women, how to identify an original Rudraksha bracelet from a fake, the complete activation ritual, wearing rules, combining with crystal bracelets, pricing, and maintenance.
-For a broader understanding of all 1-14 Mukhi beads and their Graha correspondences, read our comprehensive Rudraksha guide first.
+For a broader understanding of all 1-14 Mukhi beads and their modern graha pairings, read our comprehensive Rudraksha guide first.

 Bracelet vs Mala — When to Choose What

-Both Rudraksha bracelets and malas are legitimate, scripturally endorsed ways to wear these sacred beads.
-The Rudraksha Jabala Upanishad makes no distinction in spiritual potency between the two — the determining factor is skin contact and the wearer's intention, not the number of beads or the placement on the body.
-The practical differences, however, are significant for daily life.
+Both Rudraksha bracelets and malas are valid, long-honoured ways to wear these sacred beads.
+In tradition neither is held above the other in spiritual benefit.
+The deciding factor is skin contact and the wearer's intention, not the number of beads or the placement on the body.
+The practical differences, however, are real for daily life.

 | Factor | Rudraksha Mala | Rudraksha Bracelet |